What are eye floaters?

 FAQs

-Where can I get private vitrectomy surgery near me?
+Where can I get private eye floater surgery near me?

-You can find your nearest Newmedica clinic that provides vitrectomy surgery here.
+You can find your nearest Newmedica eye clinic that provides vitreous floater surgery here.

-Private patients can just get in touch with us directly.
+Private eye floater treatment is something that Newmedica offers, just get in touch with us directly.
 But if you’re using private medical insurance, you might need some more information to make your claim.
 You can find all the details on our private referral page

 Patient stories